Trump Calls Apple CEO Tim Cook ‘Tim Apple’

 In one of the more unlikely malapropisms in presidential history, President Trump on Wednesday mistakenly referred to Tim Cook, the CEO of Apple, as “Tim Apple.”

 Cook appeared with Trump in Washington as part of a meeting of the American Workforce Policy Advisory Board, of which Cook is a member.
-Per 9to5Mac, after Cook spoke about Apple inititiatives, including its “Everyone Can Code” program, Trump replied, “thank you, Tim Apple.”
+Per 9to5Mac, after Cook spoke about Apple initiatives, including its “Everyone Can Code” program, Trump replied, “thank you, Tim Apple.”

-Trump is closer to Cook than he is to many other tech CEOs, and has never moved to start a feud with him, in the way he has with Amazon’s Jeff Bezos.
+Trump is closer to Cook than he is to many other tech CEOs and has never moved to start a feud with him in the way he has with Amazon’s Jeff Bezos.
 This has been the case despite Cook often being publicly critical of Trump policies, especially the ones related to immigration and family separations.

 Trump and Cook met for dinner at Trump’s New Jersey golf club in August of 2018, per CBS News.
-Last April, Cook was a guest at a state dinner at the White House, and met with Trump and other administration officials the next day.
+Last April, Cook was a guest at a state dinner at the White House and met with Trump and other administration officials the next day.

 Coding in education is tantamount to student success, @Tim_Cook tells @realDonaldTrump https://t.co/Gq0gmkcOP0 pic.twitter.com/pP9o5kUg2E